fhir-fli/fhir_auth/README.md

 5. Select Standard capabilities (I check all of them, but obviously select the ones you need)
 6. Product APIs - select the resources you need your app to have use of
 7. Cerner has its own annoying aspects.
 For instance, you can't request a ```*``` interaction, you have to request both read and write access as separate scopes
-8. Then the credentials I've been using to test with in their sandbox
+8. I haven't found any provider credentials, but they have a list of patient credentials.
+The following is what I've been using to test with their sandbox
   - username: nancysmart
   - password: Cerner01